-Preparing for any Special Operations training program can be challenging and often lead to questioning yourself if you are tough enough to endure.
-Who knows at the moment when you become physically exhausted will be you able to suck it up and not quit?
-This week's email question has more to do with mental toughness than physical preparation concerning recent statistic about the BUD/S Physical Screening Test (PST) minimum standards.
+Preparing for any Special Operations training program can be challenging and often lead to questioning whether you are tough enough to endure.
+Who knows whether you won't quit in the moment that you become physically exhausted?

 -- Max pull-ups.
 Minimum is six with no time limit, but you cannot touch the ground or let go of the bar.

 -- 1.5-mile run.
 Wearing boots and pants, the maximum time allowed for this one is 11 minutes, 30 seconds; in shoes, you have 11 minutes.

 How can anyone finish BUD/S going into it with only 6 pull-ups and these slow run and swim times?

 Great question.
 However, now with the Naval Special Warfare Mentor program, no mentor will sign off on you attending boot camp with these minimum standards.
 Now, the BUD/S requirements are a bit elevated and actually will test the students on their max effort through scores in this range before they go to boot camp:

 - Swim 500 yards: 9-10 minutes

 But this does not answer your question, which is basically how to play with pain and discomfort.

 The skill you must practice and learn how to do is to disassociate.
 Since I was introduced to this concept, I interviewed several SEALs, physiologists and psychologists, as well as thought about my own experiences.
 It was confirmed by all parties, Spec Ops students and scientists alike.
 The ability to disassociate is a highly useful skill that can be used in athletics, daily life and SEAL training.